 As for philosophy, any belief, practice, or institution that makes truth or value claims is fair game for its probing.
 Philosophy analyzes and questions concepts of truth, beauty, and goodness--including ultimate value, as it draws on great thinkers who have pondered these issues over the millennia.
 This involves discerning and examining the worldviews of different cultures at different times, which like the air we breathe normally remain unnoticed.

-The faculty of the Department of Philosophy and Religion have a commitment to student-centered learning using a variety of approaches that encourage interactive engagemnt.
+The faculty of the Department of Philosophy and Religion have a commitment to student-centered learning using a variety of approaches that encourage interactive engagement.
 Two of its faculty have received the University of North Carolina Board of Governors Award for Teaching Excellence, while all of our faculty are glad to help students with their coursework outside of class.
 Our Department offers six scholarships to qualified Philosophy and Religion Majors.

 For more information, contact the Department of Philosophy and Religion at 910.775.4283.